-One of the biggest electronic and technology brand in the world, Apple has made a name for itself with products like Macintosh, iPad and iPhone.
+One of the biggest electronic and technology brands in the world, Apple has made a name for itself with products like Macintosh, iPad and iPhone.
 All these products are very different in nature but have one thing in common the elegant half bitten apple designed with a gradient chrome silver look that shines proudly on these products.

-However the journey for this logo was not an easy one, the first ever logo was a complicated design that showed Isaac Newton under a tree with the inscription “Newton … A Mind Forever Voyaging through Strange Seas of Thought … Alone.”
+However the journey for this logo was not an easy one, the first-ever logo was a complicated design that showed Isaac Newton under a tree with the inscription “Newton … A Mind Forever Voyaging Through Strange Seas of Thought … Alone.”
 The logo said a lot but turned out to be a little complex for the audience.

 The next attempt to revamp the design was done in 1976 and the half bitten apple was introduced in a rainbow colored theme.
 This logo came in the limelight for several reasons, while some believed that the logo was a tribute to the mathematician Alan Turing who committed suicide by glazing an Apple in cyanide while many believed that the rainbow colored theme was homage to the homosexuality of Turing.

 The next logo was a monochromic version of the current logo that did quite well and paved the way for the current design.

 Nike got the best deal when it comes to designing logos, for just $35 Caroline Davidson designed the famous swoosh for the brand with the name Nike in the background.
 Nike today has dropped the name from the logo in order to make the logo less crowded and pictures only a smart swoosh on its products.